 Notice of Proposed Transfer of Interest

-The transfer notice shall provide full information about the proposed Transfer of Interest, including, but not limited to, the name and address of the prospective assignee (who must be ready, willing, and able to acquire the interest and deliver the stated consideration therefor), the full consideration for the Transfer of Interest, and all other terms of the offer.
+Subject to Article 24.2.3 (Transfer of Interest Not Affected by the Preferential Right to Purchase), when a Party and a prospective transferee execute a binding agreement for a proposed Transfer of Interest, the transferring Party shall provide to the other Parties a Transfer Notice.

 [Optional provision; check if the following to be applicable.]

-In the case of a package sale of oil and gas interests that includes all or part of the assigning Party’s Working Interest, or if the proposed Transfer of Interest is structured as a like-kind exchange, the Working Interest that is subject to the Transfer of Interest shall be separately valued and the transfer notice shall state the monetary value attributed to the Working Interest by that prospective assignee.
-Article 24.2 (Preferential Right to Purchase) shall apply only to the Working Interest that is subject to the Transfer of Interest.
+If the proposed Transfer of Interest is part of a Package Sale, or if the proposed Transfer of Interest is structured as an exchange of assets or an exchange of assets which includesboth cash and non-cash consideration, the Working Interest that is the subject of the proposed Transfer of Interest shall be separately valued in equivalent cash and the Transfer Notice shall state such equivalent cash value attributed to the Working Interest by the prospective transferee.
+This Article 24.2 shall apply only to the Working Interest that is subject to the Transfer of Interest.

 Exercise of Preferential Right to Purchase

-Within _____________ (___) days from receipt of the transfer notice, each non-assigning Party may exercise its preferential right to purchase its Participating Interest Share of the Working Interest offered (on the same terms and conditions, or on equivalent terms for a non-cash transaction as stated in the notice) without reservations or conditions by written notice of that fact to all of the Parties.
-If a non-assigning Party does not exercise its preferential right to purchase its Participating Interest Share of the Working Interest offered and the non-assigning Parties, who wish to exercise their preferential right to purchase, do not agree to pay the full consideration for the Transfer of Interest and accept all of the other terms of the third party offer within _____________ (___) days of the _____ (__) day period in which the non-assigning Parties may exercise their preferential right to purchase, the assigning Party shall be free to complete the proposed conveyance on the terms disclosed in the notice.
-If the other non-assigning Parties agree to pay the full consideration for the Transfer of Interest and accept all of the other terms of the third party offer, the assigning Party shall transfer the Working Interest to the non-assigning Parties who exercised their preferential right to purchase under this Article 24 (Transfer of Interest and Preferential Right to Purchase).
-The Transfer of Interest shall be concluded within a reasonable time, but no later _____________ (___) days after the applicable period in which the non-assigning Parties may exercise their preferential right to purchase.
+For a period of _____________ (___) days from receipt of the Transfer Notice (“PRP Period”), each non-transferring Party may exercise its preferential right to purchase its Participating Interest Share of the Working Interest offered (on the same terms and conditions, or on equivalent terms for a non-cash transaction as stated in the Transfer Notice) without reservations or conditions by written notice of that fact to all of the Parties.
+No Party has a right or obligation under this Article 24.2 to acquire any asset other than a Working Interest (including a corresponding interest in its Participating Interest Share of any Facilities, Production Systems, wells, equipment, or other property located on the Contract Area or governed by this Agreement), regardless of whether the proposed transaction is a Package Sale.

+Upon expiration of the PRP Period, if:

+none of the non-transferring Parties elect to exercise its preferential right to purchase its Participating Interest Share of the Working Interest set forth in the Transfer Notice, then the transferring Party shall be free to complete the proposed Transfer of Interest on the terms disclosed in the Transfer Notice; or

+all of the non-transferring Parties agree to pay the full consideration for the Transfer of Interest and accept all of the other terms of the third party offer as it pertains to the Transfer of Interest only, the transferring Party shall transfer the Working Interest to the non-transferring Parties in accordance with this Article 24 proportionate to their respective Working Interests unless all the non-transferring Parties agree to share the transferring Party’s Working Interest in different percentages; or